Paschal Connection Counts

 “We love hiring student teachers on from TCU,” Denton said.
 “They come here fully prepared and ready to be a teacher in the classroom.”

 Paschal Principal Terri Mossige earned her Master or Education and Doctorate in Educational Leadership at TCU and received the 2016 Excellence in Education award for her contributions to the field of education and involvement as an alumna.
-She said the TCU relationship has made a difference for both schools.
+She estimates that there are more than 20 faculty who are TCU alumni and said the TCU relationship has made a difference for both schools.

 “Most of our student teachers come from TCU,” Mossige said.
 “I never have any concerns with TCU teachers, and it’s good for the university to apply learning concepts.”